 Illustration: George Wylesol

-Circa 2013 – 2014, there was a golden age of music discovery tools.
+Circa 2013 – 2014, there was a golden age of music discovery tools and sites.
 That’s before streaming platforms added curated and personalized playlists.
 Although most of those have shut down, some great ones still exist.
-Below, we share the online tools we use to supplement our music discovery.
+In this article, we share 11 online tools that you can use to supplement your music discovery process.
 If you love crate-digging and reading liner notes, you’ll dig these.

 You can filter options by ‘fast,’ ‘slow,’ and ‘weird.’
 If you want to broaden your options, select shuffle mode.
 Taxi mode lets you select multiple countries and decades.
-Or, check out their curated playlists.
-There’s also a community component.
-You can (but don’t have to) create an account to save songs, add songs to the database, and follow other curators.
+Other interesting places to look are their curated playlists and community picks.
+And while you don’t have to, you can create an account to save songs, add songs to the database, and follow other curators.

 2. Lost World Radio